 Make sure you’re wearing clothing that will protect you somewhat—socks and shoes, as well as long pants and long sleeves, are best—and go to the burrow entrance as the sun begins to go down.
 As soon as you’re within range, saturate the burrow and the area around it with insecticide—or with nontoxic mint spray—and keep an eye out for nearby wasps.
 After you’ve sufficiently drowned the nest, go ahead and fill it in with lots of dirt.

-Black wasp Oregon nests are fairly easy to deal with without getting stung.
+Black wasp nests in Oregon are fairly easy to deal with without getting stung.
 Unfortunately, the nests of other species may not be so simple to remove.
 Often, more aggressive—and plentiful—species, such as hornets, will leave their nests in trees near your home.
 In that case, it’s not as simple as just spraying insecticide at your tree.
 Instead, it’s usually best to contact an arborist, like one from Mr. Tree, and have the nest professionally removed.